CEF Alum and NSBE Co-Founder Presents Virtual Black History Discussions

-Dozens of Chicago students, parents, educators and nonprofit leaders joined Chicago Engineers Foundation (CEF) for a special presentation by CEF Alum and National Society of Black Engineers (NSBE) co-founder George A. Smith on June 3, 2020.
+Dozens of Chicago students, parents, educators and nonprofit leaders joined Chicago Engineers Foundation (CEF) for two special presentations by CEF Alum and National Society of Black Engineers (NSBE) co-founder George A. Smith on June 3, 2020, with a Part II on June 23rd.

 Many thanks to George Smith for introducing so many students and educators to individuals everyone should know and celebrate.